cj-hilder/ble-hr-tool/README.md

 ---

-## HRV Reading
+## HRV Readings

 An HRV Reading gives you a single number that summarises your heart rate variability.
+Two session types are available:

-To get meaningful data, take readings first thing in the morning, before coffee, food, or significant activity.
-Consistency of conditions matters more than any single number — the goal is a comparable baseline, not a peak score.
-On a daily basis the HRV score compared to baseline is often used as a guide to nightly recovery and readiness for activity, while a rising trend can indicate improvement in fitness or autonomic regulation.
+- **Morning HRV** — taken first thing in the morning, before coffee, food, or significant activity.
+Consistency of conditions matters more than any single number.
+Changes in morning HRV from day to day are often used to assess nighttime recovery and readiness for activity; long term trends may be useful to assess gains in fitness or autonomic state.
+The **changes** and **trends** are important, not the absolute numbers.
+The HRV history graph in Session History shows Morning HRV sessions only.
+- **Daytime HRV** — taken at any other time of day.
+Useful for tracking reactivity — for example, a morning-to-afternoon delta, or how your HRV responds to a specific stressor or activity.
+Daytime readings are saved in your session history but are not included in the trend graph, keeping that graph a clean comparable baseline.

-It's tempting to take readings later in the day when HRV is typically higher, but those numbers are heavily shaped by short-term factors (meals, posture, caffeine, recent stress, hydration) and tell you little about recovery state.
+It's tempting to substitute daytime readings for the morning baseline when HRV is typically higher later in the day, but those numbers are heavily shaped by short-term factors — meals, posture, caffeine, recent stress, hydration — and tell you little about recovery state.
+The two types are best treated as separate metrics.

 This convention follows established research practice: standardised morning, supine measurement is the protocol used in autonomic research and athlete monitoring.
-Afternoon or evening readings can still be useful for tracking reactivity (e.g. morning-to-afternoon delta, or response to a specific stressor), but they are best treated as a separate metric rather than a substitute for the morning baseline.

-Select **"HRV Reading"** from the activity drop-down menu to start a new reading.
+Select **"Morning HRV"** or **"Daytime HRV"** from the activity drop-down menu to start a reading.

 Wait until your heart rate has settled to your resting heart rate before starting.
 The displayed HRV number will change during the session, converging on the final value.
 If it jumps up and down by more than a few points you may have started the reading before your heart rate has settled.